Down Syndrome (also called Trisomy 21)

-Children with Down syndrome are at increased risk for thyroid problems (20% incidence) and leukemia (18-20 times more common in Down syndrome than in the general population).
+Children with Down syndrome are at increased risk for thyroid problems (20% incidence).
+Leukemia is18-20 times more common in Down syndrome than in the general population, but the absolute risk is still low.
 Life expectancy is about 55 years.
 Most men are sterile but women can conceive.
 They will have a 50% chance of having a baby with Down syndrome.

 About 15-20% of people with Down syndrome develop Alzheimer's dementia in middle age because the gene coding for the amyloid protein of the disease is located on chromosome 21.
 Premature aging is seen by the age of 30-40 years and their memory and intellectual function often deteriorates at that time.
 Mitral valve prolapse occurs in 50% of individuals with Down syndrome in later life.

 Children with Down syndrome will walk, talk, become toilet trained and develop many skills of independent living.
 However they will learn new skills more slowly than most other children.
 Most will test at an intelligence quotient (IQ) of 40-55.
 Early intervention programs beginning in infancy can be very helpful to children and families in making sure that they have all the assistance possible to develop and remain healthy.
 Including children in activities that other children of the same age are doing results in developmental gains.
 Speech therapy may be helpful to encourage children to learn to speak with good articulation.

 Most children with Down syndrome can be mainstreamed into regular classrooms for at least part of their education.
 With special education, most children will develop some reading and writing skills.